rjperez94/RoboParser/README.md

 1. Right click on your `Java Project` --> `Run As` --> `Java Application` --> either `RoboGame` or `Parser` (throws an error if it cannot parse a program)
 2. See `TestPrograms` directory for the files used to run the robots.
 3. This parser needs to be capable of running them so that the robots will do as commanded

-## Overview

-Please refer to <a href='https://github.com/rjperez94/RoboParser/blob/master/brief.pdf'> the brief </a> for more information about this project

-<p> I only did up to some features of `Stage 3`